 More specifically, the actual structure of this role within the IMPACT 2028 10-year strategic plan is so unique.
-There are not a lot of health systems, much less cancer centers, who have “Digital Care and Discovery” as a major pillar of their whole strategic plan.
+There are not a lot of health systems, much fewer cancer centers, that have “Digital Care and Discovery” as a major pillar of their whole strategic plan.

 What fulfills you personally about your work?

 At heart, I’m a doctor, and I still see patients, am involved in research and teach.
 I love taking care of people.
 I am a hospitalist, and in that role, someone comes in sick and I do something to help make them better.
 I really am fulfilled by that.
 My broader role now is to enable a whole lot of other people to do the same — to scale optimal care across hundreds or even thousands of interactions — with the singular focus to prevent and cure cancer.

 What are some initiatives you’re currently working on which make you excited?
 Why?

 - IT Fortification - We made a commitment as an enterprise to invest in IT as a department.
 This is critical for digital innovation because you have to start at the core.
 I am really excited because we are building it right with a vision of what the IT team can support as the cancer center continues to expand to serve more patients at more locations and in cutting-edge ways.